grailbio/reflow/README.md

 Here we see that Reflow did not need to recompute the aligned file, it is instead retrieved from cache.
-The reference index generation is skipped alltogether.
+The reference index generation is skipped altogether.
 Status lines that indicate "xfer" (instead of "run") means that Reflow is performing a cache transfer in place of running the computation.
 Reflow claims to have transferred a 13.2 GiB file to `s3://marius-test-bucket/aligned.sam`.
 Indeed it did: